Mtrodman/lazyjoutfittersllc/README.md

 Node.js
 bcrypt

+Deployment
+This website is deployed using www.vercel.com

+LazyJoutfittersLLC.vercel.app

 Features that are looking to be added in the future
 A blog so people can leave reviews on how their stay and hunting eventures went.
 Slide show feature to display more pictures of loding, whitetail, turkey and waterfowl hunts.